1. Students in the following categories should consider contacting the Office of Veteran Affairs for special instructions:

-2. A withdrawal from the University or a course drop may result in retroactive loss of benefits.
+2. A withdrawal from the university or a course drop may result in retroactive loss of benefits.
 The reduction in training time reverts back to the beginning of the enrollment period unless documentation is provided to the VA proving mitigating circumstances.
-If mitigating circumstances is approved by the VA a prorated debt may still be incurred.
+If mitigating circumstances are approved by the VA a prorated debt may still be incurred.

 Mitigating circumstances as defined by the VA include:

 - An illness or injury afflicting the student during the enrollment period.

 - An illness or death in the student's immediate family.

 - An unavoidable change in the student's conditions of employment.

 - Immediate family or financial obligations beyond the control of the claimant that require him or her to suspend pursuit of the program of education to obtain employment.